nodejs/node/doc/api/crypto.md

 * `b` {ArrayBuffer|Buffer|TypedArray|DataView}
 * Returns: {boolean}

-This function is based on a constant-time algorithm.
+This function compares the underlying bytes that represent the given `ArrayBuffer`, `TypedArray`, or `DataView` instances using a constant-time algorithm.

-Returns true if `a` is equal to `b`, without leaking timing information that would allow an attacker to guess one of the values.
+This function does not leak timing information that would allow an attacker to guess one of the values.
 This is suitable for comparing HMAC digests or secret values like authentication cookies or [capability urls](https://www.w3.org/TR/capability-urls/).